Chicago Bus Accident Lawyer

 There is a significant difference in car weight versus bus weight.
 The differences vary depending on the type of bus.
 However, at a minimum, a bus outweighs a car by as much as three times.
 In addition, you’re probably holding not just a driver responsible, but also the bus company or transportation authority that employs the driver.
 Claims cannot only be much larger, but more complex.

 Bus accidents are also much different than car accidents simply because of the potential number of defendants that could be liable.
-With car accidents, you’re likely suing one individual person.
+With car accidents, you're likely suing one individual person.
 In the case of a bus accident, you could be suing multiple parties.
 One of these parties may even be a government entity.
 This makes the laws and litigation rules that surround the case much different.
-That’s why you need to hire an attorney.
-Someone who has experience working on personal injury claims due to Chicago bus accidents.
+That's why you need to hire a Chicago bus accident lawyer.

 What types of buses operate on Chicago roadways?

-In addition to school buses, it is common to see Chicago Transit Authority (CTA) buses, some Pace suburban public transit system buses, carriers such as Greyhound, and privately operated charter buses.
+In addition to school buses, it is common to see Chicago Transit Authority (CTA) buses, some Pace buses, carriers such as Greyhound, and private bus companies.
+At Abels & Annes, our lawyers assist injured victims of Illinois bus accidents, including school bus accidents, city bus accidents, tour bus accidents, and private charter bus accidents.

 Who is liable for bus accidents?